java.lang.Object

 clamp

 Clamping a value between a pair of boundary values.
-Note: using clamp with floating point numbers may give unexpected results if one of the values isNaN
+Note: using clamp with floating point numbers may give unexpected results if one of the values isNaN.- Parameters:

 - The clamped value: